alanspace/Predicting_Weather_with_Neural_Networks/readme.md

 -   **Advanced Feature Engineering:**
     -   Conversion of boolean features to a binary format.
     -   Application of a **sine/cosine transformation** to cyclical features (wind direction) to correctly represent their cyclical nature to the model.
--   **In-depth Model Evaluation:** Detailed analysis of model performance on an imbalanced dataset, moving beyond accuracy to a nuanced interpretation of precision-recall trade-offs.
+-   **In-depth Model Evaluation: Detailed analysis of model performance on an imbalanced dataset, moving beyond simple accuracy to a nuanced interpretation of precision-recall trade-offs.
 -   **Hyperparameter Tuning:** Use of `GridSearchCV` to systematically search for an optimal neural network architecture and compare its performance against a baseline model.
 -   **Model Operationalization:** The project includes scripts that demonstrate how to:
     -   Save a fully trained pipeline (model, imputer, and scaler).